Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Teach That Saving Is a Choice

 Rather than saying “No” you can’t have that car or candy, show them the choice behind it.
-Would you want to spend your $4 on that car (that you already have 3 of) now or have $4 more to spend on our Disney vacation?
+Would you want to spend your $4 on that stuffed animal (that you already have 3 of) now or have $4 more to spend at Disney on our vacation?
 Do you want to spend all your birthday money on that shirt?
 Or would you rather put it aside so you can get that new Kindle you were wanting sooner?
 It’s changing the decision from being a negative punishment in their mind to being a positive.

 Use A “Want List”